 Therefore, when the British started pulling out of the states, many Loyalists left with them.

-The year after the British surrendered at Yorktown, the first Prime Minister of Britain (Lord North) resigned in disgrace.
-Before the war had ended, he had tried to put an end to the violence through diplomacy with the Conciliation Plan.
-It was basically said that the British would stop any mistreatments if the colonies just quit it with the rebellion.
-The colonies, however, continued the war.
+The year after the British surrendered at Yorktown, the first prime minister of Britain, Lord North, resigned in disgrace.
+Before the conflict ended, he tried to put an end to it through diplomacy with the Conciliation Plan.
+It basically said that the British would stop any oppression if the colonies ended the rebellion.
+The colonies, however, continued to fight.

-By the time the war ended, North was exhausted by the tension between the two countries and couldn't handle the position anymore.
+By the time the American Revolution ended, North was exhausted by the tension between the two countries and couldn't handle the position anymore.

-Governor James Wright eventually returned to London and died there three years later.
+Wright eventually returned to London and perished there three years later.

-Though the British surrendered at Yorktown, the war was technically not over for some time.
+Though the British surrendered at Yorktown, the conflict was technically not over for some time.
 Peace talks began the following year in 1782 in Paris.
-Richard Oswarld negotiated for the British while Benjamin Franklin, John Jay, and John Adams represented America.
+Richard Oswald negotiated for the British while Benjamin Franklin, John Jay, and John Adams represented America.
 Eventually, the Articles of Peace were signed, which became the basis for the formal treaty several years later.